-The South Sydney vs St George Illawarra rivalry in the NRL goes back nearly 100 years, and throughout that time, the intensity and bitterness for one another remains as strong as ever.
+The South Sydney vs St George Illawarra rivalry in the NRL goes back nearly 100 years, and it has only intensified since the inaugural Charity Shield was played in 1982.

-That rivalry bubbles to the surface for the first time in 2019 this Saturday night at Mudgee for the 36th edition of the Charity Shield, and you won’t miss a minute of the action when watching at home on your TV, or streaming to a mobile device with a Free trial.
+That rivalry bubbles to the surface for the first time in 2020 on Saturday, the 29th of February at Mudgee for the 37th edition of the Charity Shield, and you won’t miss a minute of the action when watching at home on your TV, or streaming to a mobile device with the options listed in this guide.

-The Charity Shield is the traditional pre-season match of the NRL played between two of the proudest clubs, the South Sydney Rabbitohs and St George Illawarra Dragons.
+The Charity Shield is a traditional NRL pre-season match played between two of the proudest clubs, the South Sydney Rabbitohs and St George Illawarra Dragons.
 The rivalry between the two clubs does go back nearly 100 years, but the first-ever Charity Shield was played in 1982 when the Dragons proved too good for the Bunnies, winning 9-7 in front of nearly 11,000 people.
-As it stands now, there have been 35 editions of this match, with the pendulum favouring the Dragons with 16 wins over the Rabbitohs’ 14, with five draws in there also.
-But when it comes to recent history, it is all about South Sydney, with the Bunnies winning the last six renewals of the match, the latest coming in 2018 when a new look South Sydney outfit won 22-18 in front of 9,000 people at Glen Will Stadium in Mudgee.
+As it stands now, there have been 36 editions of this match, with the pendulum favouring the Dragons with 16 wins over the Rabbitohs’ 15, and five draws in there also.
+In recent times, however, it’s been all South Sydney, with the Bunnies winning the last seven editions of the event – including a comfortable 36-24 victory last year.

 The Fox League channel (Foxtel/Kayo) will exclusively broadcast this year’s Charity Shield LIVE, in HD, and ad-break free during play.
 So if you’re a resident of Australia you may wish to review the Foxtel now free trial which is good for 10 days and allows Rugby fans to watch the Charity Shield online and live with compatible internet connected devices.